cryptocoinjs/cryptocoinjs.com/markdown/index.md

 Principles
 ----------

-We believe in the UNIX philosophy.
-The idea of building small components that do one thing and do it well.
+We believe in the Node.js and UNIX philosophy - the idea of building small components that do one thing and do it well.
 Writing software in this manner allows individuals to use and contribute much more effectively than writing one monolithic library.

 We believe that people are more important than code and therefore it's critical to write code that is easy to read, document each module with the API and examples, and that code is the enemy [1](http://blog.codinghorror.com/the-best-code-is-no-code-at-all/) [2](http://blog.codinghorror.com/size-is-the-enemy/).